IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

 workflow_account_info
-  For a workflow that submits a batch job, this variable specifies the account information for the JCL JOB statement.
+  For a workflow step that submits a batch job, this variable specifies the account information for the JCL JOB statement.

   | **required**: False
   | **type**: str